stephenbeckr/convex-optimization-class/policies.md

 ## Details in a nutshell
 This class is expected to sometimes meet remotely, sometimes in person, depending on CU's current COVID-19 status.

-When we meet **remotely**, this is a flipped class.
+When we meet **remotely**, this may be taught as a flipped class.
 Students are responsible for watching pre-recorded videos made by the instructor  (and get attendance points by filling out PlayPosit quizzes).
 At the usual classtime, we meet via zoom to have a live session which is either for **demos** or **Q&A**, e.g., more like office hours.
-During remote weeks, we'll only have **one hour of office hours** since the main lecture is like office hours.
+During flipped class weeks, we'll only have **one hour of office hours** since the main lecture is like office hours.
 The zoom link is listed in [Canvas](https://canvas.colorado.edu/).

+We might also try live lectures during remote weeks; in that case, we'll have 3 hours of office hours.
+The note will be pre-written but the instructor will present them live at the scheduled class time.
+We'll record the zoom session.
+You'll get attendance points by either attending the zoom lecture or by other arrangement (perhaps PlayPosit).

 When we meet **in person**, this is a traditional class.
 The instructor gives a lecture in the classroom.
 We will have **three hours of office hours** on these weeks; the office hours will be via zoom since we are not allowed to actually meet in an office due to COVID-19 restrictions (same zoom link as used for remote sessions).
 If a student does not want to attend class in person, they may request that we setup a live-stream via zoom, which can be recorded.